thenumbernine/Tensor/README.md

 - make a permuteIndexes() function, have this "ExpandIndex<>" on all its passed indexes, then have it run across the permute indexes.
 	- mind you that for transposes then you can respect symmetry and you don't need to expand those indexes.
 	- make transpose a specialization of permuteIndexes()
+	- this is already done in index notation assignments.
+TODO make them compile-time.
 - index notation summation?  mind you that it shoud preserve non-summed index memory-optimization structures.
 - shorthand those longwinded names like "inverse"=>"inv", "determinant"=>"det", "trace"=>"tr", "transpose"=>...?
 T? tr?  what? "normalize"=>"unit"

-- more flexible exterior product (cross, wedge, determinant).
-Generalize to something with Levi-Civita permutation tensor.
 - use `_asymR` for an implementation of LeviCivita as constexpr
 - then use that for cross, determinant, inverse, wedge
+- once index notation is finished that might be most optimal for implementations

 - better function matching for derivatives?
 - move secondderivative from Relativity to Tensor